doc4d/4d-web-studio/docs/ORDA/data-model.md

 *	renaming of a table, a field, or a relation
 *	changing a core property of a field (type, unique, index, autoincrement, null value support)

-When the current ORDA model layer has been invalidated, it is automatically reloaded and updated in subsequent calls of the local `ds` datastore on 4D and 4D Server.
+When the current ORDA model layer has been invalidated, it is automatically reloaded and updated in subsequent calls of the local `ds` datastore.
 Note that existing references to ORDA objects such as entities or entity selections will continue to use the model from which they have been created, until they are regenerated.

 However, the updated ORDA model layer is not automatically available in the following contexts: